 All young people and staff have the right to feel safe at all times whilst in school.
 There should be mutual respect between staff and pupils; pupils and their peers; staff and their colleagues and staff and parents or other visitors to the school.
-All members of the school community must be aware that bullying or harassment of any description is unacceptable and, even if it occurs outside normal school hours, will be dealt with in accordance with the sanctions laid out in the Whole School Behaviour Policy and procedures.
+All members of the school community must be aware that bullying or harassment of any description is unacceptable and, even if it occurs outside normal school hours, will be dealt with in accordance with the sanctions described in the school's Behaviour Policy and procedures.

 All staff must be aware of the risk of abuse, neglect, exploitation and radicalisation and be alert to changes in a pupil's behaviour which could indicate that they may need help or protection.
 The school's Online Safety Policy includes our procedures for promoting online safety and preventing access to terrorist and extremist materials when accessing the internet.
-Pupils' resilience to radicalisation will be built up by achieving a positive ethos in school as laid out in the Whole School Behaviour Policy and procedures and with the promotion of fundamental British values.
+Pupils' resilience to radicalisation will be built up by achieving a positive ethos in school as described in the school's Behaviour Policy and procedures and with the promotion of fundamental British values.

-The school's Child Protection Policy and procedures also includes details of how we will respond to reports of abuse, neglect, exploitation and sexual violence and sexual harassment.
+The school's Child Protection Policy and procedures also includes details of how we will respond to reports of abuse, neglect, exploitation and sexual violence and sexual harassment particularly as it relates to child on child abuse.
+In addition, the school has a separate Child on child Abuse Policy.